JeffRDay/go-usajobs/README.md

 Software Engineers, Platform Engineers, and other folks in the IT community live closer to the command-line interface and/or within developer environments.
-The goal for this project is to help bring government jobs announced on USAJobs closer to this group of people while providing a minor contribution to the open source community to enable others to further expand the reach of these job announcements.
+The goal for this project is to help bring US Government jobs announced on USAJobs closer to this group of people while providing a minor contribution to the open source community to enable others to further expand the reach of these job announcements.